-The European (North East) Atlantic borders the five Member States of the UK, Ireland, France, Spain and Portugal, covering a vast area and a diverse range of ecosystems.
+The European (North East) Atlantic borders the four Member States of Ireland, France, Spain and Portugal, covering a vast area and a diverse range of ecosystems.
 More broadly, these ecosystems are split into the Celtic Seas, Bay of Biscay and Iberian Coast.

 Given the size of this region, there are great variations in physical and biological conditions.
 To the north, the Celtic Seas are characterised by relatively shallow waters and a gently sloping continental shelf.
 Along the coastline are several sea lochs, brackish estuarine systems and maerl beds that support coldwater fish species, seabirds and cetaceans such as dolphins and basking shark.
 In contrast the waters of the Bay of Biscay and Iberian peninsula drop away steeply to a depth of over 5000m and support a wide range of cold water corals, sponges and pelagic species.